Skip to main content

 Timely SNAP Benefits for Eligible Households

-• state-calculated APT rates,
+• reviewing state quarterly reports and state-calculated APT and RPT rates,

-• management evaluation reviews,
+• conducting management evaluation reviews,

-• advocate and client complaints, and
+• assessing advocate and client complaints, and

 • other methods of information gathering.

-Application Processing Timeliness Rates
+Timeliness Rates

 Annual APT Rates